tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 - Enhanced: the tracker will save and update a temporary JavaScript cookie, storing the latest, not "" document.referrer values, source and campaign parameters.

-  Example If a user gives consent on the second page viewed (current document.referrer = ""), the source and campaign parameter values will be taken from the cookie saved on the first page.
+  Example: If a user gives consent on the second page viewed (current document.referrer = ""), the source and campaign parameter values will be taken from the cookie saved on the first page.

 #### Do not respect consent mode
 If ```respect_consent_mode``` is disabled, all events are tracked.